 A new study published in Environmental Science and Technology demonstrates indoor chemicals can harm cats.

-The study, from Stockholm University, establishes high levels of brominated flame retardants (BFRs) found in household dust negatively affects our cats.
+The study, from Stockholm University, establishes high levels of brominated flame retardants (BFRs) found in household dust negatively affect our cats.

 Previous studies show BFRs found in higher concentrations in the blood of cats with feline hyperthyroidism than healthy cats.
 The new study proves healthy cats absorb BFRs as well.

-Consumers have BFRs in their home by way of textiles, furniture and electronic equipment.
-Companies use the chemicals to prevent materials from igniting.
+Consumers have BFRs in their homes by way of textiles, furniture, and electronic equipment.
+Companies use chemicals to prevent materials from igniting.